 - Have your child play in the sprinkler and perform various leaps through the water.

 - Give children jungle gyms to climb and slides to go up and down.
 You can either provide this equipment in your own yard or take your children to the park on a regular basis and encourage them to play.
+There are even jungle gyms made specifically for toddlers!

-- Play different ball games with your child, games which would require them to throw, kick and catch.
+- Play different ball games with your child, games which would require them to throw, kick, and catch.

 - Provide various objects for your children to push, pull, jump off of and jump over.